About the Artist-Scholar

-My solo performance, BLOOD EARTH WATER will premier virtually in Spring 2021.
-This work is a culmination of field research, genealogy and autoethnography, and archival research which took place from 2019-2020.
+My solo performance, BLOOD EARTH WATER premiered virtually in Spring 2021.
+This work was a culmination of field research, genealogy and autoethnography, and archival research which took place from 2019-2020.
 Thank you to the Ohio State University Department of Theatre, Film, and Media Studies, OSU Discovery Initiative, and the Alumni Grants for Graduate research for generously supporting this performance!

 Course Offerings & Workshops

 Anti-racist pedagogy, community engaged art, and more!

 My extensive background as an Applied Theatre facilitator makes me the ideal candidate for helping your organization shape community engaged programming.
 I would be thrilled to visit your company, department, or school and share some of my knowledge.
 During this workshop, we will discuss and practice creating ethical work that suits the needs of your participants while considering the joys and obstacles of community engaged work.
 Contact me for a sample itinerary and to discuss how I can best serve your needs.

 Black American History & Performance